cflatts/course-guides-tiy-fee-24wk/file-structure/README.md

 >- The `[FILENAME].css`should be `styles.css` if you only have one

 >- This is the **MINIMUM** file structure, feel free to include SCSS as well.

->- Follow the other rules for [code styling](https://github.com/cflatts/code-styling)